Learn to Skate & Skating School

 Fall classes begin the week of September 10th

 Twin Ponds East:

-Learn to skate classes are offered on Monday evenings, 5:45 – 6:45 pm and Saturday mornings, 10:00 – 11:00 am.
-These classes are for all ages.
-Twin Ponds offers tots only classes for ages 6 and under on Tuesdays, 9:30 – 10:30 am or Thursdays, 1:00 – 2:00 pm if your tot does not want to attend the “all ages” classes on Mondays.
+Learn to skate classes are offered on Monday evenings, 5:45 – 6:45 pm.
+This class is for all ages.
+Twin Ponds offers tots only classes for ages 6 and under on Tuesdays, 9:30 – 10:30 am or Thursdays, 1:00 – 2:00 pm if your tot does not want to attend the “all ages” class on Mondays.
 Pre-registration is required for the tots classes.
 For more information, please click on the link above to download the learn to skate brochure.

 A liability waiver must be signed before participating in classes.

 • $18.00 – Yearly USFS Registration Fee (Valid thru 6/30/18)

 • Walk on to any class for $15.00